Optimize website: Understand at a glance what the company stands for (examples DAX 40 companies).

 "Form follows function." - an age-old guiding principle for design of all kinds.
 Unfortunately, it has always been and still is often disregarded.
 Design is not per se there to look good.
 It wraps content.
 On the internet texts, images, graphics and videos.
 Of course, in a way that is as beautiful and suitable for the company as possible.

 On homepages, large stages with a slider in the immediately visible area were the order of the day for a long time.
 Big disadvantage: Nobody waits until the slider has run through.
 This means that important content that has been specially placed at the top of the slider is not seen there.
 Also, these sliders are often populated with news or current promotions right at the beginning.
-So if you have such a slider, remember to put the most important content about the company below it as a text block as well.Translated with www.DeepL.com/Translator (free version)
+So if you have such a slider, remember to put the most important content about the company also below as a text block.

 If you want to create your homepage search engine optimized, your SEO agency will surely tell you that the most important keywords must be in the h1 heading, for example.
-She is right about that.
+She is right.

-There are also other tips, especially for the homepage.
-This has the best chance to rank high for several good keywords.
+In addition, there are further indications, especially for the homepage.
+This has the most chance to rank high for several good keywords as well.
 Therefore, you get a whole smorgasbord of words and word combinations that you should include in the text.

 6 tips for clarity in website content

-- present the company's activities in no more than three sentences in the immediately visible area of the homepage
+- Present the company's activity in a maximum of three sentences in the immediately visible area of the homepage

-- use keywords in SEO only in such a way that the clarity for your users does not suffer
+- Use the SEO keywords only in such a way that the clarity for your users does not suffer

-- offer your content in the most important languages for your target regions
+- Offer your content in the main local languages for your target regions